Fondation Pierre Elliot Trudeau

 What if my thesis supervisor has not yet been chosen or does not know me well?

 In that case, you may ask a former supervisor or another professor to act as a referee.
-Make sure the person you choose can speak to your academic background.
+Make sure the person you choose can vouch for your academic background.
 We strongly recommend that you explain this in the “Special Circumstances” section of your application.

 What is meant by “another academic referee”?

-This can be anyone who can speak to your academic progress.
+This can be anyone who can vouch for your academic progress.
 We are looking for someone who knows you as a student, academic, or researcher.

 What is meant by “non-academic referee”?

-This can be someone who knows you outside of academia and can speak to your character, commitment, and/or commitment and engagement in non-academic settings.
+This can be someone who knows you outside of academia and can speak to your character, commitment or commitment and engagement in non-academic settings.

 Can a family member act as a referee?